 Before going out into the real world and have to “adult” for real, everyone should complete an internship or two.
 Interning at a company in your field of study has so many benefits from learning more about your major to making extra cash (score!), but do you know how to be the best intern?
 Often times, internships can lead into a full-time job at the same company because they are familiar with you and know that you are an excellent worker.
 As a recent college grad, and entering the workforce at the company I last interned at, I have realized just how important it is to have that experience under your belt prior to graduation.

 But how do you get that job offer, you ask?
 Well, my friend, you get it by proving yourself to be a bomb-ass worker.
-No one wants an intern that is going to sit on their butt and not being willing to work of help others out!
+No one wants an intern that is going to sit on their butt and not be willing to work to help others out!
 There are so many different tasks that fall into the job description of “intern” and you need to be willing and excited to do them all.
 Everyone starts on the bottom and now is as good of a time as any to prove you have what it takes to make it to the top.
 Using my experiences, here’s how to be the best intern EVER.

 Related Post: Why You Need to Intern in College

 As an intern, never be afraid to ask questions!
-Although you may have been hired because of you wealth of knowledge, there are still so many things that you do not know.
-Wouldn’t you rather fix an issue at the beginning of a project than have you supervisor tell you it needs redone at the end?
+Although you may have been hired because of your wealth of knowledge, there are still so many things that you do not know.
+Wouldn’t you rather fix an issue at the beginning of a project than have your supervisor tell you it needs redone at the end?
 Avoiding questions can lead to wasted time that could have been used elsewhere.